 To achieve both light weight and durability, the engine block is made of aluminum alloy.
-While cast iron cylinder liners are used on the 3.0-liter engine, the cylinders on the 3.2-liter V-6 are now made using an advanced metallurgical technique called Fiber Reinforced Metal (FRM), in which an alumina-carbon fiber is cast into the traditional aluminum alloy for enhanced rigidity.
-This process not only allows displacement to be increased without increasing bore centers, it provides outstanding cooling characteristics and reduces weight.
+While cast iron cylinder liners are used on the 3.0-L engine, the cylinders on the 3.2-L V-6 are made using advanced metallurgical technique called Fiber Reinforced Metal (FRM), in which an a ultra lightweight alumina-carbon fiber is cast into the traditional aluminum alloy for enhanced rigidity.
+This process not only allows displacement to be increased without increasing bore centers, it provides outstanding cooling characteristics.

-The 3.2-liter engine has cylinder bore surfaces consisting of an 0.5-mm-thick layer with fibers of carbon and alumina (aluminum oxide, or Al2O3) in the aluminum alloy.
+The 3.2-L engine has cylinder bore surfaces consisting of a 0.5 mm-thick layer with fibers of carbon and alumina (aluminum oxide, or Al203) in the aluminum alloy.
 In production, the cylinder block's aluminum alloy is poured around cylinder cores composed of these two fibers.
 The cores absorb the molten aluminum during the casting.
-After casting, the cylinders are bored to a slightly smaller diameter than the cores, leaving a tough, wear-resistant, composite cylinder wall integral with the block but reinforced by the fibers.
+After casting, the cylinders are bored to a slightly smaller diameter than the outside diameter of the cores, leaving a tough, wear-resistant, composite cylinder wall integral with the block but reinforced by the fibers.
 The process allows larger bores within the same external block dimensions and bore spacing, and makes open-deck block construction possible.
-In turn, this is appropriate for the new NSX engine's higher performance level.
-And with the elimination of iron cylinder liners, the reduction in engine weight by 2.4 kilograms was made possible.
+This is appropriate for the 3.2-L NSX engine's higher performance level.
+The elimination of iron cylinder liners, allows a weight reduction of 2.4 kg for the larger displacement engines.

-In the 3.0-liter engine, conventional aluminum pistons are normally used.
-Because aluminum-on-aluminum is not a satisfactory combination for durability with a piston sliding in a cylinder, the 3.2-liter aluminum pistons are given an iron coating.
-The piston crown has been reshaped to improve heat resistance, and the pin diameter enlarged to cope with the higher output.
+In the 3.0-L engine, conventional aluminum pistons are used.
+However, because aluminum-on-aluminum is not an ideal combination for durability with a piston sliding in a cylinder, the 3.2-L aluminum pistons are given an iron coating.
+The piston crown has been reshaped to improve heat resistance, and the pin diameter enlarged to cope with the higher power output.

 The cylinder heads are low-pressure cast aluminum.
-To increase flow into the combustion chamber in the 3.2-liter engine intake valves have been increased by 1 mm to 36 mm.
+To increase flow into the combustion chamber in the 3.2-L engine, the intake valves have been increased by 1 mm to a 36 mm diameter.
 Even though the valve diameter was increased, a unique cup shape was incorporated into the valve head to allow it to maintain the same weight.
-To further increase flow by creating a gentle radius leading from the port into the combustion chamber, a special 4-angle valve seat machining process is used - a process typically reserved for racing applications.
-The head gasket on the 3.2-liter V-6 is now made of stainless steel to ensure a positive seal with the new FRM cylinders.
-The combustion chamber for both engines is a pent-roof design with generous squish area to promote swirl and enhance combustion efficiency.
-The spark plug is centrally located for optimum flame propagation, and features a platinum tip for improved durability and longer service life.
+To further increase air flow, by creating a gentle radius leading from the intake port into the combustion chamber, a special four-angle valve-seat machining process is used - a process typically reserved for racing applications.
+The head gasket on the 3.2-L V-6 is now made of stainless steel to ensure a positive seal with the new FRM cylinders.
+The combustion chamber for both engines is a pent-roof design with generous squash area to promote swirl and enhance combustion efficiency.
+The spark plug is centrally located for optimum flame propagation and features a platinum tip for improved durability and longer service life.

 TITANIUM CONNECTING RODS

 The connecting rods are made of a specially patented titanium alloy.
-While titanium rods are common in Formula One and other race engines, this is the first application of titanium in a production car.
-Compared to a steel connecting rod for the same engine, these titanium rods each weigh 190 grams less and are significantly stronger.
-To cope with the increase in power, the 3.2-liter engine's piston pin diameter has been increased by 1 mm (from 22 mm to 23 mm), while the crankshaft pin diameter was increased by 2 mm (from 53 mm to 55 mm).
+While titanium rods are common in Formula One and other race engines, this is the first application of titanium rods in a production car.
+Compared to a steel connecting rod for the same engine, these titanium rods each weigh 190 g less and are significantly stronger.
+To cope with the increase in power, the 3.2-L engine's piston pin diameter has been increased by 1 mm ( from 22 mm to 23 mm), while the crankshaft pin diameter was increased by 2 mm ( from 53 mm to 55 mm).

 Without question, the Variable Valve Timing and Lift Electronic Control (VTEC) system is recognized as a breakthrough in engine technology.
 It convincingly solves the age-old trade-offs between low-end torque and high-end power.

 The heart of the VTEC system is a unique camshaft and rocker arm system.
-For each cylinder's set of two intake (or exhaust) valves, there are three rocker arms and three corresponding lobes on the camshaft.
+For each cylinder's set of two intake (or exhaust) valves, there are three rocker arms and three corresponding lobes in the camshaft.
 The two outboard lobes each have a profile suited for low- to mid-rpm operation.
-The third, or center cam lobe has a dramatically different profile designed for longer duration and higher lift.
-This lobe profile is designed to optimize breathing and horsepower production at high engine speeds.
+The third or center camlobe has a dramatically different profile designed for Ionger duration and higher lift.
+This lobe profile is designed to optimize breathing and hp production at high engine speeds.
 At low engine rpm, the valves are operated by the outboard lobes.
 During high-speed operation above 5800 rpm, the VTEC computer sends a signal to a spool valve, which in turn delivers engine oil to small pistons in the rocker arms.
 Oil pressure causes the pistons to slide, locking all three rocker arms together.
-Once locked, the rocker arms are forced to follow the center cam lobe, increasing top end performance.
+Once locked, the rocker arms are forced to follow the center cam lobe, increasing top-end performance.
 The crossover from low lift to high lift occurs in 0.1 seconds and is virtually undetectable to the driver.

 VARIABLE VOLUME INDUCTION SYSTEM